-We assume that the rank of matrix $[\mathbf{U}]$ is equal to n.
-If this condition does not hold true, then [9] the support straight lines of the impulses must satisfy the following requirements: a) two straight lines do not coincide; b) three straight lines are not coplanar, concurrent or parallel; c) four straight lines are not: i) the generatrices of the same ruled quadric, ii) concurrent in space, iii) parallel in space, iv) situated in the same plane; c) five straight lines must: i) not intersect two given straight lines, ii) a part of them intersect a straight line, the rest of them being parallel to a given plane, iii) a part of them are situated in a plane, the rest being concurrent at a point of the plane, iv) some of them are situated in a plane, the rest of them being parallel to a straight line, the rest of them being the straight line from infinite of the space; e) six straight lines must not: i) be normal to a family of helices of same step; ii) intersect the same straight line, iii) be parallel to a plane, iv) form two stars of concurrent straight lines, v) belong to two stars of parallel straight lines, vi) form a star of concurrent straight lines and a star of parallel straight lines.
+We assume that the rank of matrix [U] is equal to n.
+If this condition does not hold true, then [9] the support straight lines of the impulses must satisfy the following requirements: a) two straight lines do not coincide; b) three straight lines are not coplanar, concurrent or parallel; c) four straight lines are not: i) the generatrices of the same ruled quadric, ii) concurrent in space, iii) parallel in space, iv) situated in the same plane; c) five straight lines must: i) not intersect two given straight lines, ii) a part of them intersect a straight line, the rest of them being parallel to a given plane, iii) a part of them are situated in a plane, the rest being concurrent at a point of the plane, iv) some of them are situated in a plane, the rest of them being parallel to a straight line of the plane, v) some of them are parallel to a straight line, the rest of them being the straight line from infinite of the space; e) six straight lines must not: i) be normal to a family of helices of same step; ii) intersect the same straight line, iii) be parallel to a plane, iv) form two stars of concurrent straight lines, v) belong to two stars of parallel straight lines, vi) form a star of concurrent straight lines and a star of parallel straight lines.

-Fig. 2 - Examples of determined (a) and c)) and undetermined cases (b) and d)).
+Fig. 2 Examples of determined (a) and c)) and undetermined cases (b) and d)).